numpy/numpy.org/NA-overview.rst

   like people will suffer too badly if they are forced for now to stick to numpy's excellent mask-based indexing, the new where= support, and even numpy.ma.
-* Therefore, his current position is that we should

-  * Go ahead and implement bitpattern NAs
-  * *Not* implement masked arrays in the core -- or at least, not yet.
-Instead, we should focus on figuring out how to implement them out-of-core, so that people can try out different approaches without us committing to any one approach.
-(And anyway, we're going to have to figure out how to experiment with such changes out-of-core if numpy is to continue to evolve without forking -- might as well do it now.)

-**Mark**

-* The idea of using NA semantics by default for missing data, inspired by the "statistical missing data" problem, is better than all the other default behaviors which were considered.
-This applies equally to the bitpattern and the masked approach.
-* To be continued...

-**Nathaniel** will probably make a counter-argument that includes the points that

 * Making mask and bitpattern NAs act the same is helpful if one often wants to treat them the same (for example, temporarily pretend that certain data is "statistically missing data"), and unhelpful if one